10 Best Herbal Syrups For Sunburn

 calendula officinalis syrup

-Calendula officinalis, commonly known as pot marigold, is often used in herbal syrups to help soothe and heal sunburned skin due to its anti-inflammatory and antiseptic properties.
+Calendula officinalis herbal syrups are traditionally used to soothe and heal sunburned skin due to their anti-inflammatory and antiseptic properties.

 3. St. john's wort (Hypericum perforatum)